SMA OBSERVER CENTER

 Checking for Existing SMA data

-The SMA has been in operation for nearly 20 years, and has an extensive science data archive.
+The SMA has been in operation for over 20 years, and has an extensive science data archive.
 Proposers should query the SMA archive prior to planning new observations to see if existing SMA data suit their scientific goals.
 Data from past SMA observations are archived by the CfA Radio Telescope Data Center and may be searched.
 SMA data are publicly available after a proprietary period of 15 months.

 If older data exist, the PI should include a short statement in their proposal discussing why new observations are warranted.